reslp/phylociraptor/README.md

   -c <cluster_config_file> Path to cluster config file in YAML format (mandatory).
   -s <snakemake_args> Additional arguments passed on to the snakemake command (optional). snakemake is run with --immediate-submit -pr --notemp --latency-wait 600 --use-singularity --jobs 1001 by default.
   -i "<singularity_args>" Additional arguments passed on to singularity (optional).
 Singularity is run with -B /tmp:/usertmp by default.
   -m <mode> Specify runmode, separated by comma.
-Options: busco, tree, speciestree.
+Options: busco, align, model, tree.

+  --add-genomes will check for and add  additional genomes (in case they were added to the config files).
   --dry Invokes a dry-run.
 Corresponds to: snakemake -n --report This flag will create an overview report about the BUSCO runs.
 It only works after -m busco has been run --setup This flag will download the genomes and prepare the pipeline to run.